jameskokoska/ACNH-Pocket-Guide/README.md

 With a modern and well polished design, ACNH Pocket Guide is the best guide for tracking your collection as you progress through the game.
 View information on collectibles and creatures, as well as upcoming in game events.
 With the latest game information, this is the one stop for all your ACNH needs!

+## Official Website
+The official website can be found here: https://acnh-pocket.web.app/.
+The repository of this website is open source and can be found here: https://github.com/jameskokoska/ACNH-Pocket-Guide-Website.

 ## Motivation

 This application is a rewrite of the <a href=https://github.com/jameskokoska/AnimalCrossingNH-App>original</a> from scratch in React Native.